 When this doorway allows a card to be played during a "temporal hiccup," that card may itself be suspended and allow another card to be played, and so on.
 It is suggested that you take the suspended cards and put them in a stack.
 When no more temporal hiccups occur, resolve the suspended cards in order from the top of the stack to the bottom.
 Each card play may be responded to normally, and a card may be played that affects an earlier, suspended card play.
-See actions - step 2: responses.
+See actions.resolve-time and a card may be played that affects an earlier, suspended card play.
+See actions.resolve-time actions - step 2: responses.